ahungry/semblance/README.md

 You can think of it as the prologue to your Prolog web application.

+As the Prolog community is quite small (and the application end, such as SWI-Prolog, or GProlog is as well), the project name seemed quite fitting.

 # Contact

 Reach out to me at [the GitHub